 Help your users choose better passwords

 - A strong password must contain a number, special character and should be case sensitive.
 You can also forbid the use of previous passwords using our Password History feature and stop users from choosing common passwords using our Password Dictionary.

-In this blog, we saw how user’s personal data is misused and implications.
-It clearly shows that how valuable each and every data is and how it can be used to manipulate people’s mind.
+In this blog, we saw how user’s personal data is misused.
+It clearly shows, how valuable each and every data is and how it can be used to manipulate people’s mind.
 In order to avoid exposing your sensitive data over internet, cyber security awareness should be created among people.

 How Briskinfosec helps you: